UditSharma9999/ChatApp/README.md

 # myapp

-minor Project for AIT with flutter 2
+minor Project (Chatapp) for AIT with flutter 2